 Dog treats come in all different forms and all manner of shapes and sizes.
 And they come in a wider variety of textures, tastes and smells than most people would have thought imaginable.

 In the case of more difficult or advanced training, these treats might be ‘high reward’ training treats.
 Treats with a stronger smell, such as dried liver or fish for example.
-Treat that are likely to keep a dog just that bit more focused than, say, a treat made of banana or carrot.
+Treats that are likely to keep a dog just that bit more focused than, say, a treat made of banana or carrot.
+My mixes for liver cake training treats are a prime example of a high reward training treat.

 Because people leave their dogs unattended when leaving them with comfort treats, such treats should obviously not pose a choking hazard.
 So no meaty bones please.
 They may last a long while, but you should never give your dog a weight-bearing or recreational bone when you’re not going to be there.
 Just in case a problem arises.